1947 BOAC Douglas C-47 crash

 The 1947 BOAC Douglas C-47 Crash occurred on 11 January 1947 when Douglas C-47A G-AGJX of British Overseas Airways Corporation (BOAC) crashed into a hill at Stowting, Kent, in southeast England, killing five people outright, with a further three dying from injuries received.
 The aircraft had been operating a scheduled international flight to West Africa via France.
 Poor weather caused the aircraft to attempt to divert.
-After attempts to land at a number of French airports, the pilot decided to return to the United Kingdom as he was running short of fuel.
+After attempts to land at a number of French airports, the pilot decided to return to the England as he was running short of fuel.
 The aircraft crashed while attempting to land at Lympne Airport.

 Aircraft

 The accident aircraft was Douglas C-47A G-AGJX, c/n 12014.
 The aircraft was built in 1942 and served with the United States Army Air Forces as 42-92236.
 It was later transferred to the Royal Air Force as FL604.
 On 7 July 1944, it was sold to BOAC and registered G-AGJX.
 At the time of the accident, the aircraft had flown for 3,898 hours.
 It had been overhauled the previous month, and a new certificate of airworthiness had been issued on 31 December 1946.